Wakunza/brett-esiil-stars-webpage/index.md

 ## *Education & Experience*
 Currently:
-- Working as a Biological Technician at USDA-ARS in Mandan, North Dakota.
+- Biological Technician at USDA-ARS in Mandan, North Dakota.

 Graduate of:
 - A.S.
 Pre-Engineering